-We now come to the final days of Jesus' ministry before his arrest and crucifixion.
+We now come to the final days of Jesus' ministry prior to his arrest and crucifixion.
 The story of Jesus' final days begins with his entry into Jerusalem as the long awaited messiah.
 Some recognize the import of the moment, but for most, it is business as usual.

 v1-3.
-Jesus was on the pilgrim's road from Jericho, a road which climbed some 800 meters to Jerusalem.
-The road passed near to Bethany, over the Mount of Olives, down to the Kidron Valley and by the small village of Bethphage just outside Jerusalem (more a suburb).
+Jesus is travelling on the pilgrim's road from Jericho, a road which climbs some 800 meters to Jerusalem.
+The road passes near to Bethany, over the Mount of Olives, down to the Kidron Valley and by the small village of Bethphage just outside of Jerusalem (more properly a suburb of Jerusalem).
 On the side road leading to Bethany, Jesus gets his disciples to go to the village and collect a colt.
 The fact that "no one has ever ridden" it, serves to highlight its sacred task, Num.19:2, Deut.21:3.
-The detailed recording of this and other seemingly unimportant observations, serves to provide clues on how Jesus' entry into Jerusalem fulfills messianic prophecy, eg. the king who comes with a shout of acclamation, cf. The Oracle of Judah, Gen.49:8-12.
-So, by these signs we see Jesus as the "Coming One".
-It is unlikely there is anything miraculous about Jesus riding an unbroken animal; he was probably just good with animals.
-As for the fact that the animal was waiting for him, this only indicates that its use had been prearranged by Jesus.
+The detailed recording of this, along with the other seemingly unimportant observations, serves to provide clues on how Jesus' entry into Jerusalem fulfills messianic prophecy, eg. Jesus is the king who comes with a shout of acclamation, cf. The Oracle of Judah, Gen.49:8-12.
+So, by these signs Mark lets us into the secret that Jesus is the long-promised coming king.

 v7.
-In place of a saddle the disciples place their outer garments on the colt.
+In place of a saddle the disciples place their outer garments on the colt - a kind of makeshift throne for the coming king.

 v9-10.
-Unaware that the kingdom of God is already realized in the person of Jesus the "coming" messiah, the pilgrims sing/chant Psalm 118:25f, one of the Hallel Psalms (Ps.113-118) used liturgically during Passover and Tabernacles.
-They sing in honour of the coming king and his kingdom, unaware that the king is already in their presence.
-The word "hosanna" originally meant "save us", but was by now used as an acclamation, something like Hallelujah.
-The "he who comes" can mean the pilgrims, since they are the blessed ones, yet it is likely that Mark sees Jesus as the "coming one."
-The chant, "Blessed is he who comes", is not only an illusion to Psalm 118:25f, but also to Genesis 49:10.
+The pilgrims sing / chant Psalm 118:25f, one of the Hallel Psalms used liturgically during Passover and Tabernacles, Psalms 113-118.
+The word "hosanna" originally meant "save us", but was by now an acclamation, something like Hallelujah.
+The "he who comes" can mean the pilgrims, since they are the blessed ones, yet Mark sees Jesus as the coming one, the blessed one.
+In v10 Mark reshapes the pilgrim song to reveal that the coming one is the messianic king of the Davidic line.

 The coming of Jesus to Jerusalem is a further self-revelation of Jesus the messiah.
 Yet, the subtlety of the revelation maintains the messianic secret.
 From our perspective, we see the king coming to receive his kingly crown, acclaimed by his people.
 His glorious enthronement, of course, is no glory from a human standpoint, for he comes to the cross.
 What is clear to us is anything but clear to the pilgrims.
 They at least recognize Jesus the prophet, but certainly not the messiah.